satharielx/SlotMachine/README.md

 Slot machine game written in C# with a console interface by Sathariel.
 # Rules

 You get a winning combination in this slot by matching symbols to form a line from the reels on the machine.
-This slot machine game requires you to match at least three consecutive images from left to right to get a winning combination, but some demand you get five or more.
+This slot machine game requires you to match at least three consecutive symbols to get a winning combination, but some demand you get five or more.

 To get an idea of how you can win when gambling at this game, you can see some examples below: